Whyounes/whyounes.me/app/posts/published/20140922_when-to-mock.md

 **Commands** are messages that invoke an action, and they shouldn't return a meaningful value.
 Think of commands as *giving an instruction*.

 If I tell a `ShippingService` to ship an order, it might update the `date_shipped` field on that order to the current date and time.
 If I tell it to ship the same order again, that field is going to change accordingly.
-So our command message *does* have side effects, but we never cared about the return value.
+So our command message *does* have side effects, but we don't care about the return value.

 ## Don't mock queries